xiongchiamiov/my-life-for-aiur/README.md

 plays the card with the highest number takes all cards played and adds them to the bottom of their stack.

+Ties trigger the titular war; all tied players place three cards face-down and a fourth one face-up, and the placer of the highest card wins all cards in play.
+If another tie occurs, another war is started.
+If a player does not have enough cards to finish a war, they place their last card face-up.

 There is no frontend yet; you have to play the game using a Javascript console, like [Firebug].